UKHomeOffice/vault-sidekick/README.md

 **Authentication**

-A authentication file can be specified
+A authentication file can be specified in either yaml of json format which contains a method field, indicating one of the authentication methods provided by vault i.e. userpass, token, github etc and then followed by the required arguments for that plugin.

 **Secret Renewals**